bomonike/bomonike.github.io/nft.md

 Roofstock.com is revolutionizing real estate by using web3 blockchain.

 One gimmick is that the NFTs are randomly assigned to purchasers.
-Buyers can only uncover an NFT’s content and rarity once it is opened.
+Buyers can only uncover an NFT’s content and rarity.tools once it is opened.
 Purchasers looking to resell the NFT for a profit will have to decide whether it is more valuable to sell it opened or unopened.